-- or corporations who wish to qualify to be able to compete to supply deliverables to the Town; - 2.
-An RFPQ is typically used as the first stage in a two-stage procurement process in order to short-list the most qualified vendors; - 1.
+- or corporations who wish to qualify to be able to compete to supply deliverables to the Town; - An RFPQ is typically used as the first stage in a two-stage procurement process in order to short-list the most qualified vendors or to establish a vendor roster; - 1.
 The second stage is either a request for tender (RFT) or a request for proposal (RFP) for specific deliverables; - 2.
 The receipt of a submission in response to an RFPQ will not create any contractual obligation on the part of the Town; and - 3.
 The Town is not required to proceed with any further procurement processes following an RFPQ. - 3.
 The initiation of this procurement method must be in accordance with the process described in the Procedures. - 4.
-Low Value Purchase (LVP) - 1.
-A low value purchase (LVP) will be conducted by the requisitioner for the acquisition of deliverables having an estimated acquisition value as stated in SCHEDULE E THRESHOLDS: - 2.
-A request for quotation (RFQ) must be issued by the requisitioner from the requisitioning department to obtain a minimum of three (3) written quotations in compliance with the Procedures for the acquisition of deliverables having an estimated acquisition value for LVP as stated in SCHEDULE E THRESHOLDS; - 1.
-Notwithstanding the requirement in Section 4.2 above, when, in cases where the deliverable is Consulting and Professional Services and in the opinion of the Director of the requisitioning department, it is not feasible to obtain three (3) written quotations, an RFQ must be issued by the requisitioner from the requisitioning department to obtain a minimum of one (1) written quotation in compliance with the Procedures for the acquisition of deliverables having an estimated acquisition value for LVP as stated in SCHEDULE E THRESHOLDS. - 3.
-The requisitioner must consult with Procurement Services with respect to any questions regarding the RFQ procurement process; - 4.
-If the prices received by the requisitioner exceed the threshold for a LVP as stated in SCHEDULE E THRESHOLDS, the requisitioner must initiate a procurement process that is appropriate based on the prices submitted (i.e. RFT or RFP);
+Low Value Purchase (LVP) - A low value purchase (LVP) is conducted by a requisitioner for the acquisition of deliverables having an estimated acquisition value as stated in SCHEDULE E-THRESHOLDS; - 2.
+A request for quotation (RFQ) must be issued by the requisitioner from the requisitioning department to obtain a minimum of three (3) written quotations in compliance with the Procedures for the acquisition of deliverables having an estimated acquisition value for LVP as stated in SCHEDULE E THRESHOLDS; - Notwithstanding the requirement in Section 4.2 above, when, in cases where the deliverable is Consulting and Professional Services and in the opinion of the Director of the requisitioning department, it is not feasible to obtain three (3) written quotations, an RFQ must be issued by the requisitioner from the requisitioning department to obtain a minimum of one (1) written quotation in compliance with the Procedures for the acquisition of deliverables having an estimated acquisition value for LVP as stated in SCHEDULE E THRESHOLDS. - 3.
+The requisitioner must consult with Procurement Services with respect to any questions regarding the RFQ procurement process; - If the prices received by the requisitioner exceed the threshold for a LVP as stated in SCHEDULE E - THRESHOLDS, the requisitioner must initiate a procurement process that is appropriate based on the prices submitted (i.e. RFT or RFP);

 - 5. When an acquisition of Consulting and Professional Services is made through the LVP process, the resulting contract is not eligible for term extension or continued engagement through the single source or sole source process once the originally proposed scope of work has been completed unless the additionally required work could not have been reasonably anticipated at the time of engagement and is authorized in advance by the Director of Legislative Services: - 6.
 LVP acquisitions must be made utilizing either a purchase card or a purchase order as stated in SCHEDULE E THRESHOLDS; - 7.
 The requisitioner must collect and maintain current throughout the term of contract, all certificates of insurance and Workplace Safety and Insurance Board (WSIB) clearance certificates for deliverables acquired through a LVP process; and - 8.
-The initiation of this procurement method must be in accordance with the process described in the Procedures. - 5.
-Request for Tender (RFT) - 1.
-A request for tender (RFT) will be conducted for the acquisition of deliverables having an estimated acquisition value as stated in SCHEDULE E THRESHOLDS, and where all of the following criteria apply: - 1.
-Two or more sources are considered capable of supplying the deliverables; - 2.
-The specifications for deliverables can be adequately defined; - 3.
-The market conditions are such that bid submissions can be submitted on a competitive pricing basis; and - 4.
-It is intended that the lowest cost compliant bid submission will be accepted. - 2.
-In the case of a pre-qualified RFT, only the selected pre-qualified vendors will be notified; and - Any bid irregularities will be dealt with in accordance with either SCHEDULE C1 - BID IRREGULARITIES (Applicable to Hard Copy Bidding Only) or SCHEDULE C2 - BID IRREGULARITIES (Applicable to Electronic Bidding Only) and in compliance with the procurement process stated in this Policy; and - 4.
-The initiation of this procurement method must be in accordance with the Report LS-2024-0001 process described in the Procedures.
+The initiation of this procurement method must be in accordance with the process described in the Procedures.